 “Architects are among the most highly qualified professionals alongside the legal and medical fraternities.
 Architecture is also one of the professions that benefits most from collaboration.
 “Recognising architects’ credentials globally will literally open up a whole new world of tremendous opportunities to transform the lived experience of our built environment.”

-The MRA is due to be concluded early in 2022.
+The MRA is due to be concluded mid 2022.